syncfusion-content/maui-docs/MAUI/SignaturePad/getting-started.md

 ## Adding SfSignaturePad reference

- Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add SfSignaturePad to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.SignaturePad, and then install it.
+ The Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
+To add the SfSignaturePad to your project, open the NuGet package manager in the Visual Studio, search for the Syncfusion.Maui.SignaturePad, and install it.

  ![Create MAUI Application](images/getting-started/nuget-installation.png)